TDK Expansion Project

 For questions about the port authority’s Project and Environmental Review of the proposed project, please contact the port authority at PER@portvancouver.com or 604.665.9047

-The Application Review public engagement period will run from May 18 to June 15, 2023.
+The Application Review public engagement period ran from May 18 to June 15, 2023.

-To ask questions, provide comments or request a meeting with the project team, we can be reached by phone at 604-515-4806 or by email at firstname.lastname@example.org.
+For more information about the project, we can be reached by phone at 604-515-4806 or by email at firstname.lastname@example.org.

 Thank you for your participation.